MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab713canvasapps.md

     `Add a column for Status`

 1. Locate and select the **Status** column, then select **View column**.
-Notice there are three choices: Pending, Confirmed, and Cancelled.
+Notice there are three choices for Status.

-1. Select **Cancel** to close the Status column properties.
+1. Select the **X** in the upper-right corner of the column properties pane to close it.

 1. Respond in the Copilot chat:

-    `add an option for “Completed” to the Status column`
+    `The Status choices should be Pending, Confirmed, Cancelled, and Completed`

 1. Again, locate and select the **Status** column, then select **View column**.
 Notice there are now four choices: Pending, Confirmed, Cancelled, and Completed.

-    > [!NOTE]
-    >
-    > If your column choices aren't the same as the ones described, enter the following command into the **Copilot** chat and then send it:
-    >
-    > `the Status choices should be Pending, Confirmed, Cancelled, and Completed`

 1. Select the **X** in the upper-right corner of the column properties pane to close it.